How To Create an SSL Certificate on Apache for CentOS 7

 Now that Apache is ready to use encryption, we can move on to generating a new SSL certificate.
 The certificate will store some basic information about your site, and will be accompanied by a key file that allows the server to securely handle encrypted data.

-First, we need to create a new directory where we will store the server key and certificate:
+First, we need to create a new directory to store our private key (the

 Now that we have a location to place our files, we can create the SSL key and certificate files with